Ideneal/OpenLoad/README.md

 ```

 ## Usage

-All api features are implemented, from retrieve account info
+All api features are implemented.

+### Get account info

+You can retrieve your account info by using `getAccountInfo` method.

 ```php
 <?php